jenciso/kind-provision/INSTALL.md

 ## Post Setup

-To avoid start automatically after a reboot, you can configure the following:
+To not auto-start after a reboot or computer start.
+Apply this:
 ```
 docker update --restart=no ${CLUSTER_NAME}-control-plane
 ```